- The Settings tab

 Mobile conversions – This is how many contacts clicked the ad on a mobile device and went on to complete a purchase.

 Note: For Facebook audiences, you can click the cog wheel icon to change the Conversion Types.
-After you save your changes, the Revenue, Conversions, Mobile conversions, ROI and cost per conversion will all be updated to reflect the new selection.
+After you save your changes, the Revenue, Conversions, Mobile conversions, ROAS and cost per conversion will all be updated to reflect the new selection.

 - CPM (Cost Per Mille) – This is the cost of 1,000 Impressions.